 - staff allocation for new school year

 - budget – yes the budget!
 Perhaps one of the feared and dreaded aspects of acting headship.
-Again, networking will be your saviour here
+Again, networking will be your savior here

 - major capital projects such as buildings and IT purchases